 - The most comprehensive website about the Immediate Annuity, also known as a life annuity, an income annuity or Single Premium Immediate Annuity, often abbreviated as SPIA.
-Providing unbiased information in plain, easy to understand language about all aspects of the Immediate Annuity, a product that provides you with regular income payments for life.
+Providing unbiased information, explained in plain, easy to understand language about all aspects of the Immediate Annuity, a product that provides you with regular income payments for life.
 This site focuses on the numerous factors that should be considered and questions that people have when considering a purchase of a life annuity.

 What is a Immediate Annuity?